Note: This unit version is currently under review and is subject to change!

 Laboratory: Laboratory sessions where students learn about electronics.
 Practical instruction of electronics is vital to understanding circuits and developing problem solving skills.

-Independent Study: Several assignments based on circuit design and simulation to be completed outside laboratory and tutorial time.
+Independent Study: Several quizzes based on circuit design and simulation to be completed outside laboratory and tutorial time.

 Attributes listed here represent the key course goals (see Course Map tab) designated for this unit.
 The list below describes how these attributes are developed through practice in the unit.
 See Learning Outcomes and Assessment tabs for details of how these attributes are assessed.